-What will happen during Video Ambulatory EEG?
+What will happen during HVA EEG?

-- The test involves attaching some small disks to your scalp using special glue.
-These disks are then connected to a small recorder, which will continue to record your EEG whilst you are on the ward. - You will need to carry the recorder in the shoulder bag provided, which will stay attached to you throughout the recording period. - Once the equipment is attached you will be admitted on to a ward at York Hospital. - You will be asked to remain in camera view at all times. - This procedure has no side effects.
+- The test involves measuring your head and attaching some small disks to your scalp using special glue.
+These disks are then connected to a small recorder, which will continue to record your EEG when you are at home. - You will need to carry the recorder in a shoulder bag, which will stay attached to you throughout the recording period. - A short recording may be taken before you leave the department, so please allow approximately one and half hours for your appointment. - When you arrive home, the video camera will need to be set up in your living area, following the instructions provided. - It is important that you stay in that room until bedtime, so that we capture any of your events/attacks on video if they occur. - The video camera then needs to be moved to your bedroom when you go to bed, following the instructions provided. - This procedure has no side effects.